-We run a Minecraft Club here at Ridgeway every Friday between 3.30-5pm in the IT rooms, this is open to Year’s 7,8 and 9.
+We run a Minecraft Club here at Ridgeway every Friday between 3.30 and 5pm in the IT rooms, open to Years 7,8 and 9.
 The school purchased a license so up to 25 students can log on and play the school-friendly version of Minecraft known as the MinecraftEDU edition.
 The server had an issue and needed to be repaired so this term we have been running a retro-gaming club in its place until the server is replaced.
-Games from the 80’s and 90’s are played through online emulators.
+Games from the 80s and 90s are played through online emulators.

 On the original MinecraftEDU server from 2015-16 we had a small community of players who purchased property in-game using gold as currency.
 This property came in a number of styles from fixed accommodation with houses and furniture in place to larger plots of land where students could design and build their own homes.
 These properties were protected so that other players would not be able to damage or enter them without permission from the owners.